ilpop/organic_shop/README.md

   - Create a page for users and admins to manage orders.
 - Testing:
   - Implement unit and integration tests to ensure the application's reliability.
+-Search
+  -Searching products by their name.

 ## Hosting

-This project is also hosted on Firebase Hosting and can be accessed at the following URL: https://oshop-ec4f0.web.app.
+This project is  hosted on Firebase Hosting and can be accessed at the following URL: https://oshop-ec4f0.web.app.

 ## Getting Started